chamik/gympl-skripta/anj.typ

   [subway], [underground]
 )

-- it's hard to learn a language when you use it often (German)
+- it's hard to learn a language when you don't use it often (German)
 - english is the default when it comes to international collaboration
 - English-Chinese as a world language in future, Liou Cch'-Sin